JetBrains/databao-agent/README.md

 ## Entry points
 - Programmatic: `from portus.api import open_session`
-- CLI: none at the moment.
-TODO: consider adding a CLI entry point via `[project.scripts]`.

 ## License
 TODO: Add a LICENSE file and state the license here.

-## Notes
-- This README was updated on 2025-10-30 to remove hard‑coded credentials and reflect the current stack (uv + hatchling).
-- If anything here is inaccurate or missing (e.g., additional environment variables, supported backends), please open an issue or a PR.